AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

 ## Express checkout workflow

-Unlike other payment methods, PayPal Express Checkout allows the customer to check out at the beginning of the usual checkout workflow from the product page, the mini shopping cart, and the shopping cart.
+Unlike other payment methods, PayPal Express Checkout allows the customer to check out at the beginning of the usual checkout workflow from the product page, the mini cart, and the shopping cart.

 1. **Customer places order** - The customer clicks/taps the _Check out with PayPal_ button.
 1. **Customer is redirected to PayPal site** - The customer is redirected to the PayPal site to complete the transaction.